-The products you sell for Nerium come in packs and they are loaded with day and night creams, anti-aging creams, and anti-aging eye serum along with supplements.
+The products you sell for Nerium come in packs, and they are loaded with day and night creams, anti-ageing creams, and anti-ageing eye serum, along with supplements.
 This is to name a few.
 The prices we saw started at $80 for the lowest and $290 for the highest.

-The problem may be in the auto-delivery program where you may get sent a package even after you canceled your membership.
+The problem may be in the auto-delivery program, where you may get sent a package even after you cancelled your membership.
 Also, there may be a problem with one of the ingredients.
-It is called Nerium oleander and it is found in all of the products.
+It is called Nerium oleander, and it is found in all of the products.

-There have been people who have stated that they liked the items they bought and that they worked well for them.
-You can read up on Nerium oleander at this link and decide for yourselves.
+People have stated that they liked the items they bought and worked well for them.
+You can read up on Nerium oleander at this link and decide for yourself.
 It is possible that the toxic nature of the plant does not come into play as people are not eating it or chewing it.

 Signing Up & Making Money At Nerium International

 Signing up is not a problem with this company.
-You need to give them your personal information as well as the i.d. of the person referring you.
-If you have no one their website is equipped to help you locate one near you.
+You need to give them your personal information and the i.d. of the person referring you.
+If you have no one, their website is equipped to help you locate one near you.

-After signing up you need to pay for the basic kit which is priced at $49.
+After signing up, you need to pay for the basic kit, priced at $49.
 Unfortunately, there are no Nerium products in that kit.
-The money is just for the training materials, order forms and other basic business information.
+The money is just for the training materials, order forms, and other basic business information.

-If you help those same 3 people get an iPad then you get a one year lease for a Lexus.
-Help those 3 get a Lexus lease and you get a $50,000 bonus.
-If you keep track of the number of people that need to be recruited you will see how impossible that is.
+If you help those same 3 people get an iPad, you get a one-year lease for a Lexus.
+Help those 3 get a Lexus lease, and you get a $50,000 bonus.
+If you keep track of the number of people that need to be recruited, you will see how impossible that is.

-The retail commissions range between 10% and 26%, then you get a cut from your downline which needs to grow to about 40 for you to get the Lexus.
+The retail commissions range between 10% and 26%; you get a cut from your downline, which needs to grow to about 40 for you to get the Lexus.
 There are other bonuses as well.
 So you can see that making money for you is not that easy.

 Nerium International Review: Reasons People Fail

 Like all MLM companies, Nerium has a high failure rate.
-The latest figures are about 95% of all the people sign up do not make it in this business.
-Yet, the failure rate is not due to the overpriced products or the fault of the company, the finger is usually pointed at the sales reps.
-Here are 3 reasons why people fail according to Nerium:
+The latest figures are about 95% of all the people who sign up do not make it in this business.
+Yet, the failure rate is not due to the overpriced products or the company’s fault; the finger is usually pointed at the sales reps.
+Here are 3 reasons why people fail, according to Nerium:

-Joined the wrong team- as if the new recruit has any say in this matter.
-They don’t even when the company helps them find a team to be with.
-Yet it is the recruit’s fault.
+Joined the wrong team- as if the recruit has any say in this matter.
+They don’t know even when the company helps them find a team to be with.
+Yet, it is the recruit’s fault.

 Nerium International Review: Pros & Cons